-I’ve had experience in backend and frontend development, mostly in the .NET and ASP.NET stacks, and I am of the biggest PowerShell fans you’ll ever meet.
+I’ve had experience in backend and frontend development, mostly in the .NET and ASP.NET (increasingly Core) stacks, and I am one of the biggest PowerShell fans you’ll ever meet.

-I’m currently neck-deep in DevOps and automating everything I can using tools like PowerShell DSC on Windows and Chef on Linux, both on-premises and in the Cloud.
+I’m neck-deep in DevOps, and automating everything I can using tools like PowerShell DSC on Windows and Chef on Linux, both on-premises and in the Cloud.

 I takes a craftsmanship approach to software and strive towards best design patterns and mastering the full stack, utilizing tools that enable automated release pipelines and continuous delivery.

 I enjoy working on and contributing to open source projects and would encourage anyone interested to peruse my GitHub account.

 Since graduating college from Michigan State University in 2012, I have worked at The Dow Chemical Company in Midland, Michigan.